DinkieShy/domain-adversarial/README.md

 OPTIONAL: You may wish to create a new virtual environment to install these packages, by running `python -m venv envName`, then updating using `pip install --upgrade pip`.
 To use this virtual environment, you must run `source envName/bin/activate` in any new terminal.
 (You can replace `envName` in both commands with whatever you want your environment to be called)

+# TODO:
+Evaluation using the COCO api
+Detection script
+	-Flag to output a sample of images with detections annotated
+	-Flag to output results in COCO format
+Make graph once training is complete using trainingLog.txt